Table of contents Show

 Highly Recommended Prague Zoo Tour

-Visit the Prague Zoo to witness a wide range of exotic and unique animals.
+Visit the ZOO in Prague to witness a wide range of exotic and unique animals.

 - The first part of the 5-hour trip will take you on a boat down the Vltava River.